karavdin/real_estate_playground/forecast_task/README.md

 - Some data (e.g outliers and categories with just a few data points) requires attention and discussion with stakeholders.
 - As objective function I used the absolute error (reg:absoluteerror), one can experiment with different build-in objective functions
 - ML model performance is not satisfying in some categories, which should be adressed with deep dive analysis

+## System prototype
+Jupyter notebook used in this project is obviously can not be used in production.
+Instead one could push the data into database, create an app and serve the forecast via FastAPI.
+In addition to it we also need processes to update the data in database, retrain the model and create new forecast.
+Here one can use Airflow DAGs or similar tools for process scheduling and orchestration.